 - Move nearby objects away.
 Since a person cannot control their body during a seizure, they are unaware of their environment and cannot avoid sharp objects around them.
 Keep them safe by moving anything dangerous away.

 - DO NOT put anything in the person’s mouth.
-There is a common myth that someone can swallow their tongue while having a seizure, and that’s simply not true.
-Instead, putting something in their mouth can potentially cause serious damage to their mouth since they cannot control their jaw.
-It’s also a choking hazard.
+Because individuals cannot control their jaw movements during a seizure, putting something in their mouth is a major choking hazard and can cause serious damage to their mouth.

 - Time the seizure.
 If a seizure lasts more than 5 minutes, call 911 immediately.

 - Offer reassurance.
-After a seizure ends, the person is going to be confused and anxious, and possibly embarrassed.
-Comfort them and let them know everything will be ok.
+After a seizure ends, the person is likely to be confused, anxious, and possibly embarrassed.
+Comfort them and let them know everything will be okay.

-According to epilepsy.com, you should call 911 for help if the person…
+According to epilepsy.com, you should call for emergency help if the person…

 - …has a seizure that lasts for longer than 5 minutes